Raivis80/First-Milestone-Project/README.md

    The gallery is fully responsive, bootstrap Grid system was used for responsive galery layout desing.

 - #### **Recent Reviews**
-  Reviewsis fully responsive, bootstrap Grid system was used for responsive galery layout desing.
+  Reviewsis fully responsive, bootstrap Grid system was used for responsive galery layout.

   For the content inside review box, flexBox design was implemented to be able to align an image next to a paragraph and to make it responsive.